Symbols of Norfolk County

 Norfolk County Song

-In 2001 County Council sought input from the community for a song for the County.
-It was to feature the unique and inviting qualities of Norfolk County as well as the people who live in the County.
-The desired effect was that the song would solicit civic pride as well as be a song that the community at large, school children and visitors would easily recognize and enjoy.
+In 2001, the County Council sought input from the community for a song for Norfolk County.
+The song was to feature the unique and inviting qualities of Norfolk County and the people who live there.
+The desired effect was that the song would solicit civic pride and be a song that the community at large, school children, and visitors would easily recognize and enjoy.

-There were four submissions that were carefully reviewed, and the song “Norfolk County” by Tom Swiech of Waterford was chosen for its musicality as well as content.
+Four submissions were carefully reviewed, and the song “Norfolk County” by Tom Swiech of Waterford was chosen for its musicality and content.

-The song cannot be reproduced without the written permission of Norfolk County.
-It’s available on CD for $10.
+Norfolk County requires written permission for reproduction.
+The song is available on CD for $10.
 For more information or to obtain a CD, contact ServiceNorfolk at 519-426-5870 or 226-NORFOLK.

 Verse 1: